AntonVanAssche/BashPass/CONTRIBUTING.md

 -  A quick summary and/or background
 -  Steps to reproduce
    -  Be specific!
    -  Give sample code if you can.
-Includes sample code that _anyone_ with a base R setup can run to reproduce what I was seeing
+Includes sample code that _anyone_ with a base Bash knowledge can understand and run.
 -  What you expected would happen
 -  What actually happens
 -  The version of the software